MichaelsPlayground/TalkToYourIcodeSlixCard/icode_slix_command_overview.md

 This is an extract of the official datasheet for *ICODE SLIX SL2S2002_SL2S2102* and other sources.

+For these kind of tags there are 2 possible options - the regular and the addressed one.
+In my examples I'm using always the addressed option; for this mode the tags needs the tag's UID as variable.

 Below you find all supported commands and examples:

 # Mandatory commands